ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+line of different poems, is quite interesting.
+It is said that
+the author spent one year in hunting up and titling together
+the lines, and quite an instructive and interesting evening
-by reading the poem and letting
+entertainment can be had by reading the poem and letting
 each in the social gathering guess who is the author of the
 different lines.
 Then refer to the key given beloxx and see
 how many are right.